pauwell/tiny-templates-js/README.md

 <p><em>TinyTemplatesJs</em> is a tiny reactive template engine written in vanilla javascript, using <em>zero</em> dependencies.
 It embeds in standard HTML syntax using statements between DOM nodes.
 These statements might be conditions, loops or just in-place evaluated javascript.</p>
 <p>The HTML combined with the special syntax can now be assigned to template classes that are defined by the user.
 These template-classes can store data in form of state.
 The engine can keep track of the state of any template and updates DOM nodes accordingly if the data changes.</p>

+# Why bother using it?

+Let's say you are working on a project and suddenly you have the need for in-place templating syntax and reactiveness (for example a form), then you could easily include TinyTemplateJS to manage it without having to worry about potentially big and bloated libraries.
+TinyTemplateJS is easy to integrate into your running project without introducing much overhead.
+Just create the data in a seperate js-file and insert the view in-place in the html-file where it will be displayed.
+Then just instantiate your template class, add it to a root aaand.. voilà!

 # Creating your first template

 Let us create a small example template that keeps track of a number.
 It can increase